Mets–Yankees rivalry: 2020–present: Both teams become postseason contenders

 After the conclusion of the 2024 season, Yankees outfielder Juan Soto became a free agent.
 Both the Yankees and Mets engaged in a heated bidding war for the star.
 At the 2024 Winter Meetings, it was announced that Soto would sign with the Mets on a 15-year, $765 million contract, the largest contract in professional sports history.
 The deal sparked outrage among Yankees fans, particularly because Soto left the storied Yankees for the long-struggling Mets.
 Soto's signing has been widely seen as way of reigniting the rivalry, ushering in a new era of New York baseball.

-The 2026 season will see the two teams square off at Yankee Stadium on the weekend of the 25th anniversary of September 11, 2001.
+The 2026 season saw the two teams square off at Yankee Stadium on the weekend of the 25th anniversary of September 11, 2001.